nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Possible Error:

-1. Wrong module format
+1. Wrong module format:
-    - The module code must be an exact match (CS2030 instead of cs203) else nothing will be added
+    - The module code must be an exact match (CS2030 instead of cs203) else nothing will be added.
    ```
    add cs203
    --------------------------------------